Fit and Well Logo

 4. Carry Wholesome snacks with you

-When I travel, I always carry some Gluten-Free cereal & nut bars, seeds, raisins, prunes, and fresh fruit (usually apples or bananas -for their potassium content).
+When I travel, I always carry some Gluten-Free cereal & nut bars, seeds, assorted nuts, raisins, prunes, and fresh fruit (usually apples or bananas for their high potassium content).

 You can also take some salad, hard-boiled eggs, chopped veggies, cheese, and rice crackers as a low calorie, low carb snack.